pingcap/docs/dashboard/dashboard-statement-details.md

 ## Execution details of plans

-The execution details of plans include the following information:
+The execution detail of plans includes the following information:

 - SQL sample: The text of a certain SQL statement that is actually executed corresponding to the plan.
-Any SQL statement that has be executed within the time range might be used as a SQL sample.
+Any SQL statement that has been executed within the time range might be used as a SQL sample.
 - Execution plan: For details of the execution plan, see [Understand the Query Execution Plan](/query-execution-plan.md).
 If multiple execution plans are selected, only (any) one of them is displayed.
-- For basic information, execution time, Coprocessor read, transaction, slow query of the SQL statement, you can click the corresponding tab titles to switch among different information.
+- For basic information, execution time, Coprocessor read, transaction, and slow query of the SQL statement, you can click the corresponding tab titles to switch among different information.

 ![Execution details of plans](/media/dashboard/dashboard-statement-plans-detail.png)